ORNL/cpp-proposals-pub/D1673/blas_interface.md

 layouts.
 This includes low-rank updates to symmetric or Hermitian matrices, and matrix-matrix multiplication with symmetric or Hermitian matrices.

+It is an open question whether our algorithms should also allow any input and output arguments for which `is_always_unique` is true.
+Any general implementation of the BLAS functions (which does not extract raw pointers in its implementation) would work with this.

 #### Tag classes for layouts